christosmito/express-jwt-auth-flow/README.md

 # Express-Auth-Flow
-Express-jwt-auth-flow is a package for authentication flow based on jwt.
+Express-auth-flow is a package for authentication flow based on jwt.
 It was created to be used with Express.js and Mongodb.
 The functionality that this package offers is: signup, login, logout, update password, forgot passwrod and logout.

 ## Install